Health Promotion - MPH

 All Milken Institute School of Public Health students are required to review the University’s Code of Academic Integrity and complete the GW Academic Integrity Activity.
 This activity must be completed within 2 weeks of matriculation.
 Information on GWSPH Academic Integrity requirements can be found here.

 Students in the GW MPH programs gain practical skills and knowledge through their practice experiences.
 It is important for MPH Health Promotion graduates to feel confident in their skills and gain real-world experience during their studies.
-Students in the Health Promotion MPH program complete both a Practicum and a Culminating Experience to practice their knowledge and skills in real-world settings.
+Students in the Health Promotion MPH program complete both an Applied Practice Experience (practicum) and a Culminating Experience to practice their knowledge and skills in real-world settings.

-In the Department of Prevention and Community Health, the Practicum is designed to engage students in a Practice Activity—a planned, supervised, and evaluated experience in a public health organization.
+In the Department of Prevention and Community Health, the Applied Practice Experience (practicum) is designed to engage students in a Practice Activity—a planned, supervised, and evaluated experience in a public health organization.
 The Practice Activity can be related to either primary research or public health practice.
 It might include activities such as conducting literature reviews, writing proposals, designing ad campaigns, and collecting and analyzing data.

 The Culminating Experience (CE) integrates the knowledge and skills students acquire through their academic work and the Practice Activity.
 The CE requires students to identify and define a specific public health issue and formulate hypotheses to address that issue.
 Students work with data obtained through either primary research or from an existing dataset.
 The process of proposal development, data analysis, interpretation, and extrapolation of the results culminates in a written report or manuscript and an oral presentation.

-Some previous CE research topics in the MPH Health Promotion program include:
+Recent examples of CE research topics in the Health Promotion MPH program include: